- 1 tbsp vegetable oil

 - 1 stick lemon grass, trimmed and lightly bashed

 - 400 g leftover turkey, white and dark meat

 - 2 kaffir lime leaves

 - 1 large ripe mango, peeled and cubed

 - 150 g pack dwarf green beans, trimmed and halved

 - 25 g Sainsbury’s Fairtrade peanuts, roughly chopped

 Heat the oil in a large frying pan and add the shallots, ginger and chilli.
 Cook for 2-3 minutes until fragrant, then add the garlic and cook for another minute.

-Stir in the turmeric, cook for 1 minute then add the coconut milk, chicken stock and fish sauce.
+Stir in the turmeric, cook for 1 minute then add the coconut milk and fish sauce.
+Make up 350ml chicken stock using the stock cube and add to the pan.
 Bring to the boil then add the bashed lemon grass, turkey meat, lime leaves, lime juice and zest then simmer for 15 minutes.

 Add the mango, green beans and and cook for another 5 minutes, until the beans are tender.